Updated April 2026

 Are off-grid tiny homes harder to insure?

 Yes, off-grid tiny homes can be more difficult to insure.
 Insurers may have concerns about fire risk (wood burners, gas systems, solar battery storage), water damage (non-standard plumbing), and access for emergency services.
 Being transparent about your setup and installing safety features like smoke alarms and fire extinguishers can help.
-Having certified tradespeople install all systems is important.
+Having licensed tradespeople install all systems is important.

 What does tiny home insurance typically cover?

 Tiny home insurance typically covers the dwelling structure against fire, storm, theft and accidental damage.
-Depending on the policy, it may also cover contents, liability, temporary accommodation if the home becomes uninhabitable, and natural disaster (via EQC for homes on permanent foundations).
-Policies vary significantly, so always read the Product Disclosure Statement (PDS) carefully.
+Depending on the policy type, it may also cover contents, liability, temporary accommodation if the home becomes uninhabitable, and natural disaster damage.
+Policies vary significantly between providers, so always read the Product Disclosure Statement (PDS) carefully.

 Can I insure a DIY tiny home?